DoTheEvo/veeam-prometheus-grafana/README.md

             └── 🗋 prometheus.yml
 ```

-* `grafana/` - a directory containing grafanas configs and dashboards
 * `grafana_data/` - a directory where grafana stores its data
 * `prometheus_data/` - a directory where prometheus stores its database and data
 * `.env` - a file containing environment variables for docker compose